Haripriya9851/MBTA-On-Time-Prediction-Accuracy-Analysis/README.md

 # MBTA-On-Time-Prediction-Accuracy-Analysis
-This Project is a part of Northeastern University's MPS Analytics Program.
+This Project is a part of Northeastern University's MPS Analytics Program Class Assignment.

 ### **Program Name:** Masters of Professional Studies in Analytics
 ### **Course Name:** Intermediate Analytics